metagenlab/zDB/README.md

 # zDB: comparative bacterial genomics made easy

-zDB is designed to perform comparative genomics analysis and to integrate the results in a Django web-application.
+zDB is designed to perform comparative genomics analyses and to integrate the results in a Django web-application.

-Several analysis are currently supported, with more to come:
+Several analyses are currently supported, with more to come:
+- Orthology inference
+- Phylogenetic reconstructions
 - COG annotation
-- KEGG orthologs annotation
+- KEGG orthologs annotation and pathway completion analysis
 - PFAM domains annotation
 - Swissprot homologs search
-- (RefSeq homologs search): implemented, but significantly slows down the analysis.
+- RefSeq homologs search: implemented, but significantly slows down the analysis.
 You'll also have to download and prepare the database for diamond search, as this was not included in the database setup script.

-In addition, zDB performs orthology and phylogeny inference.
 All the results are stored either in a SQLite database or directly as files and displayed in the web application.
+Interactive visualizations facilitates the comparison of gene content and static figure can be downloaded for publication.

 ## Changelog